 Howaya!
-In the guide below, you’ll find a shed-load of the top things to do in Killarney.
+In the guide below, you’ll find a shed-load of the best things to do in Killarney.

 If you keep on readin’ you’ll find everything from scenic spots that’ll knock you sideways to man-made attractions that are rich with history.